 Local philanthropy to serve as foundational driving force

-By Michael Somerby EBS STAFF
+By Michael Somerby

 BIG SKY – Four years ago, a longtime community goal was realized when Bozeman Health Big Sky Medical Center opened its doors to the Big Sky community, not only reducing patients’ costly commutes to Bozeman for emergency medical care but also ushering in a wave of primary care at the fingertips of those lucky enough to call the small mountain hamlet home.

 Therefore 2015, by some estimates, was the year Big Sky budded into the strong community it is today, tacking medical services onto three other essential pillars of community: a thriving school system, varied public art offerings and a sense of livability.

 “The best partner the community has in Montana is Bozeman Health,” said Loren Bough, a member of the Big Sky Medical Center Community Council and vice president of the Yellowstone Club Community Foundation’s Board of Directors.
 “They made a $25 million investment into facilities and an ongoing commitment to operate them, and they’ve exceeded in every aspect their promises.
 It’s been a big game changer.”